rust-lang/rfcs/text/0000-packages-as-optional-namespaces.md

 However, the divergence between Cargo.toml and rustc syntax does indeed have a complexity cost, and may be confusing to some users.
 Furthermore, it increases the chances of [Dash typosquatting](#Dash typosquatting) being effective.

 ## `foo::bar` on crates.io and in Rust

+**For discussions about separator choice, please discuss them in [this issue](https://github.com/Manishearth/namespacing-rfc/issues/1) to avoid overwhelming the main RFC thread.**

 While I cover a bunch of different separator choices below, I want to call out `foo::bar` in particular.
 If we went with `foo::bar`, we could have the same crate name in the Rust source and Cargo manifest.
 This would be _amazing_.